 Robert Brown was a Scottish botanist who first discovered the Brownian motion.

-- He noticed random motion of pollen grains dispersed in water under a microscope as if they are constantly dancing.
+He noticed random motion of pollen grains dispersed in water under a microscope as though they are constantly dancing.

 Brownian motion results from the collision of the particles of the suspension (or liquid) and the dispersed particles (the pollen grains).